berenslab/fundus_image_toolbox/Readme.md

 <p style="font-size:1.5em;"><b>License</b></p> -->
 ### License

 The toolbox is licensed under the MIT License.
-See the [LICENSE file](./LICENSE) for more information. <!-- As external packages are used, please check the respective licenses.
+See the [license file](./LICENSE) for more information. <!-- As external packages are used, please check the respective licenses.
 That includes [fundus_vessel_segmentation](fundus_vessel_segmentation).-->